 || CSC207H1 and CSC236H1/CSC240H1

-Note: grades in CSC148H1 and CSC165H1/CSC240H1 are used for admission to Computer Science Subject POSts.
+Note: grades in CSC148H1 and CSC165H1/CSC240H1 are used for admission to Computer Science Programs of Study.
 Please consult Admission to a Program for more information.

 |Your planned area of study||Suggested course||Notes|